 Returning to school after hours just teaches your child that there’s an easy out every time he forgets: you.
 There’s no pressure on him to remember because you’ll always be there.
 The only way to teach him to remember on his own is to take yourself out of the equation.
 Instead…

 Have your child call a friend

-Nothing is more frustrating for kids than having to write down his entire spelling list as his friend reads it over the phone.
+Nothing is more frustrating for kids than having to write down their entire spelling list as their friend reads it over the phone.
 What?
 Are you sure that’s the word? … Wait.
 Will you spell that again?!
-But having him take the time to do this, and admit his error to his buddy, will help him to learn that had he just remembered his homework his afternoon would have been far easier.
+But having him take the time to do this, and admit his error to his buddy, will help him to learn that had he just remembered his homework, his afternoon would have been far easier.

 Write a letter to the teacher

 No. Not you, Mom.
 Don’t you dare pick up your pen and write a letter?
 Make your child write a letter to the teacher, explaining that he forgot to bring home his homework and will do it after school tomorrow or at recess or whenever the teacher needs it done.
 This teaches responsibility to the student and helps the teacher to notice if there’s a problem remembering it.

 If the forgetfulness has been going on for a while, it’s time to open up the communication with your child’s teacher.
 Schedule a call, share your concerns and ask a few questions: